 Another frequent issue that Mac users have to face is false advertisement of the antivirus programs.
 It usually goes like this: a piece of software poses as an Mac antivirus or protective program.
 It claims to defend your Mac against mysterious threats and keep it from harm.
 As a matter of fact, these apps are usually called something like Mac-“Defender”, “Keeper”, “Security”, “Doctor”, and “Warrior”.
 Users install a program they believe will fix their problems, but it turned out to be another scam that arrests their system and demands money.

 If you have faced a problem of that sort, you can use CleanMyMac’s Unistaller module to get rid of the application.
 Usually, it’s enough to run a “Complete Uninstall” to remove the scam app and all of its components and revive your system back to normal.
+With the same tool you can Reset your apps to the default state if they are misbehaving or conflicting with one another.

 Verdict on virus protection on Mac: do you need an actual antivirus for macOS?